 (a) The following individuals shall report the required information to the Controlled Substances Monitoring Program Database when:

-(1) A medical services provider dispenses a controlled substance listed in Schedule II, III, IV, V, or an opioid antagonist;
+(1) A medical services provider dispenses a controlled substance listed in Schedule II, III, IV, or V;

 (2) A prescription for the controlled substance or opioid antagonist is filled by: